arnavzek/arnavzek/README.md

 After Paratime, I created https://shortbooks.app, which allows you to write short books online.
 It is a platform that enables people to learn new skills and knowledge in a fast and structured way.

 Recently, I developed https://cottonchat.com, which helps you find people who want to talk about the same topics.
-I created it to make it easier to find new friends or love interests with similar interests, fields of work, and beliefs.
+I created it so that people can find new friends or maybe love interest with with similar passions and goals.

 ![](https://komarev.com/ghpvc/?username=arnavzek&label=PROFILE+VIEWS)